Kansas City Police Department, Kansas

 Officer Edward Nugent was shot and killed after arresting an attempted rape suspect.

-They drove about the vicinity for several minutes before she pointed out a man walking on Seventh street just south of Washington.
+They drove about the vicinity for several minutes before she pointed out a man walking on Seventh Street just south of Washington.
 She said the officer got out and searched the man.
-He then flagged the motor car of a passerby and asked for some help in taking the suspect to headquarters and a passenger in the car volunteered.
+He then flagged the motor car of a passerby and asked for some help in taking the suspect to headquarters, and a passenger in the car volunteered.

-The volunteer reached over and seized both the man's hands, pulled them down between his legs and wrested away the weapon.
-By that time the car had gone over the curbing into a parking lot and was stopped within a few feet of the display window of Meyer's Creamery store at 1120 North Seventh.
+The volunteer reached over and seized both the man's hands, pulled them down between his legs, and wrested away the weapon.
+By that time, the car had gone over the curbing into a parking lot and was stopped within a few feet of the display window of Meyer's Creamery store at 1120 North Seventh.
 The suspect escaped through a car window, leaving his nickel-plated revolver and a felt hat on the floor.
-Police could find no fingerprints on the weapon which could be used as identification.
+Police could find no fingerprints on the weapon, which could be used as identification.

-Forty minutes after the shooting a man was picked up at Seventh street and Everett avenue, two blocks from the scene of the shooting, by three detectives and the sheriff.
+Forty minutes after the shooting, a man was picked up at Seventh Street and Everett Avenue, two blocks from the scene of the shooting, by three detectives and the sheriff.
 Paraffin tests made of his hands reportedly showed gunpowder burns.

 He was convicted of Officer Nugent's murder and hung on April 15th, 1944.

-Officer Nugent had been a member of the police department for about three months and worked in the detective bureau, prior to that had been a deputy sheriff.
+Officer Nugent had served with the Kansas City Police Department for three months, assigned to the detective bureau, and previously served as a deputy sheriff.
 He was survived by his wife, four sons, daughter, mother, and brother.
-He is buried in Mount cavalry Cemetery, Kansas City, Kansas.

 Bio